davybrion/companysite-dotnet/content/blog/2008-06-disposing-of-the-idisposable-implementation.md

-Everytime i need to implement the IDisposable interface i have to lookup the recommended way of doing so.
-That in itself is a bad sign, so i figured i might as well get rid of this by putting the implementation in a reusable base class, based on <a href="http://msdn.microsoft.com/en-us/library/fs2xkftw.aspx">the officially recommended way</a>:
+Everytime I need to implement the IDisposable interface I have to lookup the recommended way of doing so.
+That in itself is a bad sign, so I figured I might as well get rid of this by putting the implementation in a reusable base class, based on <a href="http://msdn.microsoft.com/en-us/library/fs2xkftw.aspx">the officially recommended way</a>:

 <script src="https://gist.github.com/3656247.js?file=s1.cs"></script>

-So now i can simply inherit from Disposable, and i just need to implement the two abstract methods.
+So now I can simply inherit from Disposable, and I just need to implement the two abstract methods.
 Here's a made up example to illustrate this:

 <script src="https://gist.github.com/3656247.js?file=s2.cs"></script>